Mr-Khaira/age-calculator-react/README.md

 If an input field has been touched and then the user clicks away, the error is displayed as "This field is required", but if an input is invalid "This is not a valid day, month or year"(respective value is displayed).

-I will further work on more challenging projects in the future, as we all have to begin somewhere.
+I will further work on more challenging projects in the future.
 Thanks ✌️.

 Harkaran Singh Khaira